minimit/xtend-magento/README.md

 ### Compilation

-**If you want to recompile the library**: we use gulp to compile and watch files.
+We use gulp to compile and watch files.

 * Install required npm packages with ```npm install```
 * Use ```npm run build``` or ```npm run watch```